RockefellerArchiveCenter/docs-guide/add-content.md

 ## Add and Edit Content

 Prior to adding or editing content, all additions and changes must be approved as specified in the [Rockefeller Archive Center Documentation Site Content Approval Policy](https://docs.rockarch.org/docs-policy/).
-All public content must be approved by the Director of Archives and President.
+All public content must be approved by the program Director and President.

 1. Create a new RAC GitHub repository for the documentation if one does not exist using the [docs-template](https://github.com/RockefellerArchiveCenter/docs-template) repository template.
 Contact an RAC employee with administrative access to the RAC GitHub to enable this action.
 See [Create a Repo](/docs-guide/using-github#create-a-repo).
 2. Create a branch called `development` in the target repository.